 The NetMaut platform is an extensive policy management system which controls the access of mobile customers into the data network.

-As an enabler in the service layer of a mobile network infrastructure NetMaut has interfaces to the relevant databases and CRM systems of the mobile operators.
+As an enabler in the service layer of mobile network infrastructure, NetMaut has interfaces to the relevant databases and CRM systems of the mobile operators.

 The NetMaut platform includes the following modules: